By Kim Rain

 Secondly, a study by the U.S. Centers for Disease Control and Prevention discovered that 72% of dog bite fatalities were from non-Pit Bull breeds.
 Since the 1980s, we have feared Pit Bulls, and since fear makes for good viewership, most media outlets are more likely to cover Pit Bull related incidents than those involving other breeds.

-It may be true that historically, Pit Bull breeds have been bred to fight, and there are even some illegal breeders who are still doing so today.
-But the majority of Pit Bull breeders are responsible and love the breed, and favor their sweet and gentle natures.
-The ASPCA has noted that while the American Pit Bull Terrier was originally a fighting breed, the other three breeds that are called Pit Bull have had long histories as show dogs, and are more used to pampering than the pit.
+It may be true that historically, Pit Bull breeds have been bred to fight, and there are even some breeders who are still doing so today.
+But the majority of Pit Bull breeders love the breed and favor their sweet and gentle natures.
+The ASPCA has noted that while the American Pit Bull Terrier was originally a fighting breed, the other three breeds that are called Pit Bull have had long histories as show dogs and are far more used to pampering than the pit.

-One thing is clear, while Pit Bull dogs may be vastly misunderstood, they are certainly ready to show us how spectacular they really are.
-With the right information, and a whole lot of love, we can make sure that Pit Bulls feel welcome in our homes and our hearts once again.
+While Pit Bull dogs may be vastly misunderstood, they are certainly ready to show us how spectacular they really are.
+With the right information, and a whole lot of love, we can make sure that Pit Bulls feel welcome in our homes and our hearts.

 Want to know more about Pit Bulls?
 Check out these furbulous guides to find out if this breed may be the pawfect new canine pal for you!

 Fun Facts About Himalayan Cats - Friendly, Energetic Companions

 AUG 17, 2023 | 6 min read